-In addition to El Paso's program for third and fourth-year medical students, the center offers 11 residency programs in anesthesiology, emergency medicine, family medicine, obstetrics/gynecology, pathology, pediatrics, Psychiatry, surgery and a first-year program for residents who are undecided on their career specialty.
+In addition to El Paso's program for third- and fourth-year medical students, TTUHSC El Paso offers 11 residency programs in anesthesiology, emergency medicine, family medicine, obstetrics/gynecology, pathology, pediatrics, psychiatry, and surgery, and a first-year program for residents who are undecided on their career specialty.

-An innovator in health professional education, Texas Tech University Health Sciences Center El Paso developed the state's first accredited civilian residency program in emergency medicine in 1982, and later worked with William Beaumont to establish joint residency programs in orthopedics and pathology.
+An innovator in health professional education, TTUHSC El Paso developed the state's first accredited civilian residency program in emergency medicine in 1982, and later worked with William Beaumont Army Medical Center to establish joint residency programs in orthopaedics and pathology.

-Texas Tech University Health Sciences Center El Paso provides unique multicultural educational opportunities.
+TTUHSC El Paso provides unique multicultural educational opportunities.
 The center serves an urban border population of more than 700,000 abutted by the rural areas where health care facilities and providers are few.
 El Paso is innovative in the development of health care delivery potentials through multidisciplinary, community-based programs.